WSU-kduncan/ceg3120-kaitlynnewsad/Project1/Discord-Bot/README.md

       One solution is hosting the program on a server.
 This would work because the server will wait for the computer/user to respond and will provide a response.
       The server will never shutdown unless a problem and the server needs to be fixed or the user needs to make chnages to the program the user is using.

+   - Proof of Bot and Output quote

+  - Proof of Branch